-INFERNO, Episode 37.
-Hell's Biggest Crack Is In The Poetry, Not The Landscape: INFERNO, Canto VIII, Lines 1 - 6
+37. Hell's Biggest Crack May Be In The Poetry, Not The Landscape: INFERNO, Canto VIII, Lines 1 - 6

 The poet stands with his poem in a painting in the Florence Duomo by Domenico di Michelino from c.
 1465.

-With the wrathful, COMEDY seems to back up and start over.
-Although Boccaccio had a story to explain this break, its rationale may be more in terms of the the poet's coming to terms with the expanding nature of his work.
+During the sequence among the wrathful, COMEDY seems to come to the conclusion of the circle, then back up and start it over again.
+Boccaccio had a story to explain this break, but perhaps it’s more about the poet's coming to terms with his poem’s expanding nature.

-He needs to give himself time to slow down.
-And he needs to figure out his relationship with Virgil, his poetic master.
-Mostly, he needs to break with Virgil ("I got the beautiful style from you") to find a more powerful and deliberate poetry in the vernacular.
+Perhaps he needs to slow down.
+And perhaps he needs to figure out his relationship with Virgil.
+To put it another way, he may need to break with Virgil ("I got the beautiful style from you") to find a powerful and deliberate poetry in the vernacular.

 The segments for this episode of WALKING WITH DANTE:

-[00:31] My English translation of INFERNO: Canto VIII, lines 1 - 6 and a quick overview of where we've been.
-If you'd like to read along or drop a comment about this episode, scroll down this page.
+[00:31] My English translation of INFERNO: Canto VIII, lines 1 - 6, plus an overview of where we've been.
+If you'd like to read along, find a more in-depth study guide, or drop a comment about this episode, scroll down this page.

-[02:40] Boccaccio's (suspect?) answer to why the poem seems to shift gears: Dante left his manuscript behind.
+[02:40] Boccaccio's answer to why the poem seems to shift gears: Dante left his manuscript behind.

-[13:33] The poet must also become more committed to the vernacular for the poem to find its voice.
+[13:33] The poet must also become more committed to the vernacular to find its voice.

 My English translation of INFERNO: Canto VIII, lines 1 - 6: